comiluv/processing-repo/README.md

 simple_billiard: stuff I made to get grasp on making manyballs

+SteeringBehaviors: circle packing and steering behaviors packed into one

 tower of hanoi: visualize tower of hanoi problem solving using recursion

 2delasticcollision: demonstrating ball to ball collision in 2D